sphilazar/dsi-notes/pair.md

 To create a cost-benefit matrix we need establish a baseline; we can do this many different ways.
 You can think of the baseline as the planned budget for the company.
 Any non-zero values in the cost-benefit matrix are deviations from that budget.

 For example, suppose the baseline budget was created assuming no users will ever churn.
+In the tables below, "Actual Negative" means the user is happy and won't churn, while "Actual Positive" means a user is at risk of churning, so they will leave if they don't get a promo (Predicted Negative) but if we send them one they will stay.
 So if a user wasn't going to churn and we predict that correctly (so don't send a promotion) then we're on budget.

 |                        | Actual Positive | Actual Negative |